Pushkaraggg/Youtube-Channel-Performance-Analysis-/README.md

 - **What are the best days of the week to post YouTube videos for maximum engagement?**
   -*Finding:* Weekdays outperform weekends, with higher audience activity.
-  Tuesday, Wednesday, and Saturday drive peak engagement.
+  -Tuesday, Wednesday, and Saturday drive peak engagement.
-  Friday sees lower interaction, likely due to weekend prep.
+  -Friday sees lower interaction, likely due to weekend prep.
-  -*Insight:* Post on Tuesday & Wednesday for maximum reach.
-  Use Saturday for long-form content when viewers have more time.
+  -*Insight:* Post on Tuesday & Wednesday for maximum reach.Use Saturday for long-form content when viewers have more time.
-  Avoid Friday uploads unless targeting quick-view content.
+  -Avoid Friday uploads unless targeting quick-view content.

 - **How should posting times be adjusted based on audience demographics?**
-  Findings: Work professionals → Engage mostly between 7 AM – 9 AM (before work) and 7 PM – 9 PM (after work).
+  -Findings: Work professionals → Engage mostly between 7 AM – 9 AM (before work) and 7 PM – 9 PM (after work).
-  Students → More active in afternoons (3 PM – 7 PM).
+  -Students → More active in afternoons (3 PM – 7 PM).
-  Global audiences → Late-night uploads (10 PM – 12 AM) work best.
+  -Global audiences → Late-night uploads (10 PM – 12 AM) work best.
-   Insight: Creators should analyze their audience demographics to refine posting schedules.
-  If targeting professionals, early morning and evening slots work best.
-  If targeting students, afternoon posts optimize engagement.
+  -Insight: Creators should analyze their audience demographics to refine posting schedules.If targeting professionals, early morning and evening slots work best.If targeting students, afternoon posts optimize engagement.